The Call You Missed

 The Inbound Intake Layer

-Voice intelligence that captures emergency intake, first-pass scope, and clean handoff notes without long hold times or owner relay chaos.
+Voice intelligence that captures emergency intake, first-pass scope, and clean handoff notes without long hold times or after-hours relay chaos.

 First-Pass Scope Capture

-Captures the first facts your team needs, such as flooding, smoke, lockout, or roadside context, before the owner or on-call tech gets pulled in.
+Captures the first facts your team needs, such as flooding, smoke, lockout, or roadside context, before you or the on-call tech gets pulled in.

 High-Volume Burst Coverage

-During a storm or disaster, your lines jam.
-The Gatekeeper handles massive concurrent volume, ensuring no high-ticket job ever gets a busy signal.
+During a storm or disaster, your lines can jam.
+The system helps answer concurrent demand so fewer high-ticket jobs hit a busy signal.

 Insurance Data Capture